top of page

 Now this one is a bit close to my heart as I love Malham.
 I think a lot of us Yorkshire folk do, and if you can get there on a day when it's not busy, it is a truly magical place.
 For some reason or another, the place centres me more than any other place I have been.
 I know those hills and those views mean something deeper to me than I can rationally explain; there's just something about the place, the tree-lined streams, the view from the top of the cove and, of course, Janet's Foss.

 Janet's Foss is named after the fairy queen said to reside in the small cave behind the waterfall.
 Janet gets a little bit confused and not too much is ever said of her.
 Some say there are simply benevolent and beautiful fairies living in the cave who come out to dance - lovely.
 Taking a step away from lovely, others hypothesise that it was a witch who resided there.
 Taking it a step further, you get accounts of the wraith.
-Now the wraith is a different thing entirely, described as a plume of green mist rising from the water that will dart around the water.
-Accounts tell of people bathing in the water when the mist appears and chases them.
+Now the wraith is a different thing entirely, described as a plume of green mist rising from the water that will dart around the water's surface.
+Accounts tell of people bathing in the water when the green mist appears and chases them.
 Those it has caught have all told the same story: that they saw something truly horrifying in the mist that they can't explain.
 Quite often, this is followed by misfortune or even death.
 I'll take the pretty fairies please.

 Old Stinker